 Vaccines allow your body to produce infection-fighting cells and pathogen-specific antibodies, which are the molecules that remain in your immune system and recognize and attack pathogens.
-A vaccine mimics an infection by exposing your immune system to a weakened or dead pathogen, allowing the system to "see" this pathogen and build up protection against it (without you actually being exposed to the infectious pathogen and getting sick).
+A vaccine mimics an infection by exposing your immune system to a weakened or dead pathogen, allowing the system to recognize this pathogen and build up protection against it.
 Then, if you are exposed to the real pathogen, you are protected, or at least much less likely to acquire that particular disease and experience complications from it.

 It takes up to two weeks for you to be fully protected after getting a vaccine because it takes that long for pathogen-specific antibodies to be produced.
 If you are exposed to a pathogen before or right after getting the vaccine for it, you may get sick simply because your immune system hasn't had time to produce enough antibodies.